-(i) For work worth less than 10% of the total course grade (a homework assignment, for example) your LEC instructor is empowered to grant academic considerations without the need to contact counselling.
-To seek accommodations for work totaling less than 10% of your course grade please send an email to your LEC instructor in a timely manner.
+For work worth less than 10% of the total course grade (a homework assignment or quiz, for example) your LEC instructor is empowered to grant academic considerations without the need to contact counselling.
+To seek accommodations for work totaling less than 10% of your course grade please send an email to your LEC instructor as soon as you are able to do so.